jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Economic benefit claims often emphasize the first measure.
 Public policy should be evaluated using the second.

+### What is "crowding out"?

+Crowding out (sometimes referred to as the substitution effect) occurs when consumers shift spending from one local activity to another.

+For example, a resident who spends $150 attending a game may reduce spending at restaurants, movies, concerts, retail stores, or other entertainment options.
+The stadium records $150 in activity, but the metropolitan economy has not necessarily gained $150.
+Much of the spending has changed location rather than increased total local spending.

+Crowding out is one reason why stadiums can appear economically important at the project site while producing little measurable growth across the larger region.

 **Related research:**
 - [This One Will Be Different, Chapter 4](https://doi.org/10.1093/9780197820247.003.0004) by J.C.
 Bradbury
 - [The Impact of Professional Sports Franchises and Venues on Local Economies: A Comprehensive Survey](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533)  by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys